2023 United Nations Climate Change Conference: Summit proceedings

 On 1 December 2023, activists protested outside the venue, calling for ecocide—mass environmental destruction—to be made a crime at the International Criminal Court.
 The same day, the Brazilian environment and finance ministers presented the Tropical Forest Forever Facility, an international investment instrument to fund tropical forest conservation.

-On 3 December 2023, COP28 participants launched a declaration to triple nuclear energy capacity from 2020 to 2050.
+On 3 December 2023, COP28 participants launched the Declaration to Triple Nuclear Energy capacity from 2020 to 2050.
 The declaration was unveiled by U.S. climate envoy John Kerry, and signed by 25 countries.
 The signing countries pledged to implement policies to extend their nuclear capacities, stating that nuclear power played a key role in cutting carbon emissions to net zero.

 On 2 December 2023, German Chancellor Olaf Scholz called for a phase-out of fossil fuels, including coal, oil and natural gas, and reiterated Germany's commitment to be climate neutral by 2045, saying: "The technologies are there: wind power, photovoltaics, electric motors, green hydrogen."

 On 3 December 2023, The Guardian revealed that COP28 President Sultan Al-Jaber had dismissed demands for a fossil fuel phase-out two weeks previously, denying its basis in science and claiming it would prevent economic development.
 The following day, Al-Jaber held a press conference in which he walked back his comments, stating that he stated he "respects science" and thinks a phaseout of fossil fuel use is inevitable.